Sonicbasedrop/f1-the-memory-game/README.md

 * All pages will contain a Footer section with time elapsed and amout of moves made by the user.
 The aim of the Footer elements is to fulfill user stories.

-* How to play the game: you complete the game by matching all driver pairs.
+* HOW TO PLAY THIS GAME: you complete the game by matching the cards.
 You do that by clicking on the cards.
-If they match they stay flipped, if they don´t match they will flipp back to the start position were you will see the back of the card.
-The "back face" of the card is the Formula 1 logo.
+If they match they stay flipped, if they don't match they will flipp back to the starting position.

-### Design
+## Design

 #### Colour Scheme
 The main colours used are shade of Red rgb(248, 94, 94) Two shade of Blue rgba(39, 109, 189, 0.5), #2d56bd,shade of gray #555, shade of orange #fda40d and White #fff.